Exotic symplectic manifolds from Lefschetz fibrations

-An (exact) Lefschetz fibration over $\mathbb{D}^2$ is a map from an exact symplectic manifold with corners $\pi: E \to \mathbb{D}^2$ which is $I_E$-holomorphic, with additional assumptions on behavior near boundary and the structure of critical points, as follows:
+\begin{dfn} Let $E$ An (exact) \emph{Lefschetz fibration} over $\mathbb{D}^2$ is a map from an exact symplectic manifold with corners $\pi: E \to \mathbb{D}^2$ which is $I_E$-holomorphic and satisfies some assumptions on behaviour near the boundary and the structure of critical points, as follows: